HL7/fhir-shorthand/input/pagecontent/index.md

 * RuleSet
 * ValueSet

 Note that not every type of FSH item has a direct FHIR equivalent.
-Alias and RuleSet are strictly FSH constructs, while Mappings and Invariants appear only as elements within a StructureDefinition.
+Alias and RuleSet are strictly FSH constructs, while Mappings and Invariants appear only as elements within a SD.

 Each type of item has a different set of required and optional keywords, detailed in the [FSH Language Reference](reference.html#defining-items).